SBecraft/aws-bootcamp-cruddur-2023/journal/week3.md

 2)	`Cognito Identity Pool`:  Grants access to AWS services.
 Allows an application to request temporary credentials and it acts as an access broker.
 It says to a user that they already have credentials, and that they seem to know their Amazon credentials, as well,  so the user is given temporary credentials so they can access different Amazon services using temporary credentials.
 AWS credentials are tied to your IAM Role.

 ### Why Use Cognito
--	It’s a user directory for consumer customers.
-And a username authentication which can attach to anything that is an application.
+-	It’s a user directory for consumer customers and a username authentication which can attach to anything that is an application.
 -	Can make it possible for users to easily access AWS resources tied to an application, such as Amazon S3 or Amazon DynamoDb..
 -	Acts as an identity broker for AWS resources with temporary credentials.